Melitodopito/Local_Password_Generator/README.md

-A Lolocal password generator, created as a learning project.
+A local password generator, created as a learning project.